Electronic Music Studios: VCS 3

 A live performance version, the VCS4, was built later the same year but was never put into production.
 It comprised two VCS3s side-by-side with a keyboard, mixer and signal processing in front, all in a single wooden cabinet.
-Although EMS lost track of the instrument in 1983, it survived and in the United States, until 2019 when musician Simon Desorgher sold it to the Goldsmiths College, University of London Electronic Music Studios.
+Although EMS lost track of the instrument in 1983, it survived and in the United States, until 2019 when musician Simon Desorgher sold it to the Goldsmiths, University of London Electronic Music Studios.

 The company's next project, the Synthi KB1 (1970), designed by Cockerell, also never went into production.
 It featured the same synthesis modules as the VCS3, but housed in a horizontal box casing, with a 29-note mini-keyboard controller and two small built in speakers.
 Only one prototype unit was built and this was subsequently sold to the progressive rock group Yes.